-The Company's financial instruments are classified into one of the following categories: loans and receivables, financial liabilities at fair value through profit and loss.
+The Company's financial instruments are classified into one of the following categories: loans and receivables, financial liabilities at amortized cost and financial liabilities at fair value through profit and loss.
 The carrying values of the Company's financial instruments are summarized as follows:

-2016 2015
+2017 2016

 \$ \$

-Loans and receivables (1) 352,763 488,437
+Loans and receivables (1) 593,228 352,763

-Financial liabilities at amortized cost (2) 3,297,818 2,415,772
+Financial liabilities at amortized cost (2) 3,580,270 3,297,818

-Financial liabilities at fair value through profit and loss (3) 544,344 523,470
+Financial liabilities at fair value through profit and loss (3) 535,782 544,344

-(1) Includes cash and cash equivalents, restricted cash, and trade and other receivables.
-Restricted cash arises as a result of \$14,000 held by the Company's electricity provider.
+- (1) Includes cash and cash equivalents, restricted cash, and trade and other receivables.
+Restricted cash arises as a result of \$14,000 held by the Company's electricity provider. - (2) Includes trade and other payables, convertible debentures and repayable government contributions. - (3) Includes accrued royalty